-This policy and all related documents can be found in the shared area of the school network.
+This policy and all related documents can be found in Google Drive.
 All associated safeguarding documents are kept together in one accessible file.
 They are also available to access via the school website

 Parents have access to the policy via the school website.
 If any parent does not have access to the website they can pick up a copy at the school office on request.